Sparse Control of Quantum Systems: Cost functionals and functional analytic setting

 For the admissible class of controls $u$ and control operators $B_\ell$ specified below, we will show that eq.~\eqref{eq:state} possesses a unique mild solution in the state space of continuous paths in the Hilbert space, $C([0, T]; \mc H)$.

-{\bf 2.
-Target constraint.} The observable $\mc O$ specifying the target constraint can be any bounded linear operator on $\mc H$.
+\textbf{ 2.
+Target constraint.} The observable $\mc O$ specifying the target constraint can be any bounded self-adjoint operator on $\mc H$.
 Typically $\mc O$ is the orthogonal projection onto the subspace we want to reach.
 If $\mc O$ is a projection, the target constraint contribution $\frac{1}{2} \la \psi(T), \mc O \psi(T) \ra_\mc H$ to the cost lies in the interval $[0, 1/2]$.
-The value $0$ correspond to a $100\%$ achievement of the control objective, and the value $0.5$ to a $0\%$ achievement.
+The value $0$ corresponds to a $100\%$ achievement of the control objective, and the value $0.5$ to a $0\%$ achievement.

-{\bf 3.
-Control space, cost, measure norm.} The control field $u$ is assumed to belong to a measure space of form \be \mc M(\Omega; \mc U), \ee where $\Omega$ is a locally compact space (typically a closed interval of admissible frequencies), and $\mc U$ is a separable Hilbert space of time-dependent functions (admitting general Hilbert spaces can be useful to obtain nice optimality conditions, see Example~\ref{ex:time_freq_hilb}).
-The space \eqref{measurespace} is the space of Borel measures $u$ on $\Omega$ with values in $\mc U$ of finite mass norm $||u||_{\mc M}$.
-The mass norm of the measure $u$ is the second term in the cost functional $J$ in \eqref{eq:opt_prob}.
+\textbf{ 3.
+Control space, cost, measure norm.} The control field $u$ is assumed to belong to a measure space of form

+where $\Omega$ is a locally compact space (typically a closed interval of admissible frequencies), and $\mc U$ is a separable Hilbert space of time-dependent functions (admitting general separable Hilbert spaces can be useful to obtain nice optimality conditions, see the discussion after Example~\ref{ex:gabor_l2}).
+The space~\eqref{measurespace} is the space of Borel measures $u$ on $\Omega$ with values in $\mc U$ of finite mass norm $||u||_{\mc M}$.
+The mass norm of the measure $u$ is the second term in the cost functional $J$ in~\eqref{eq:cost}.

-The space \eqref{measurespace} is the dual of the space $C_0(\Omega; \mc U)$ of continuous functions on $\Omega$ with values in $\mc U$ which can be uniformly approximated by functions with compact support.
+The space~\eqref{measurespace} is the dual of the separable space $C_0(\Omega; \mc U)$ of continuous functions on $\Omega$ with values in $\mc U$ which can be uniformly approximated by functions with compact support.
 The duality pairing is given by

-(see \cite{M:2009:AMUC}) where $u'$ is the Radon--Nikodym derivative of $u$ with respect to the total variation measure $\lvert u \rvert$ (see \cite[VII Thm.~4.1]{L:1993:SV}).
+(see~\cite{M:2009:AMUC}) where $u'$ is the Radon--Nikodym derivative of $u$ with respect to the total variation measure $\lvert u \rvert$ (see~\cite[VII Thm.~4.1]{L:1993:SV}).
 Note that the inner product in the integral is the Hilbert space inner product in $\mc U$.
 This duality will be very useful.